Table of Contents

-- The plasma membranes play an important role in both the endocytosis and exocytosis process.
+- The plasma membranes play an important role in both the endocytosis and exocytosis processes.

-- The plasma membrane also functions by facilitating the communication and signalling between the cells.
+- The plasma membrane also functions by facilitating communication and signalling between the cells.

-- The plasma membrane plays a vital role in anchoring the cytoskeleton to provide shape to the cell and also maintains the cell potential.
+- The plasma membrane plays a vital role in anchoring the cytoskeleton to provide shape to the cell and also maintain the cell potential.

 Facts about Plasma Membrane

 Both cell membrane and plasma membrane are often confused because of the similarity in words.
 But these two are the protective organelles of the cell and are very much different in their structure, composition and functions.
 The cell membrane is a type of plasma membrane and is not always the outermost layer of the cell.

 For more information refer: Difference Between Cell Membrane and Plasma Membrane